wheretostayfirsttime.com

 If you’re comparing Sukhumvit vs Siam, you’re already asking the right question.

-I’ve spent years in Bangkok over the last decade: once as a wide-eyed first-timer, other times as a jaded long-term traveler and a resident who knows exactly which BTS exit to take to avoid the heat.
+I’ve spent years in Bangkok over the last decade: once as a wide-eyed first-timer, other times as a long-term traveler and a resident who knows exactly which BTS exit to take.

 sukhumvit-vs-siam